 The Group is currently co-chaired by the Permanent Representatives of the Principality of Monaco and

 After the initial phase of establishment of the Group in 2005, the membership growth rate since 2008 has been approximately three to four new countries per year.

-Argentina, Australia, Austria, Azerbaijan, Bahrain, Brazil, Burundi, Cameroon, Canada, Chile, China, Denmark, Dominican Republic, Germany, Ghana, Greece, India, Indonesia, Italy, Jamaica, Japan, Mali, Monaco, Morocco, the Netherlands, Norway, Pakistan, Portugal, Qatar, Republic of Korea, Romania, Russian Federation, Senegal, Sierra Leone, Slovenia, South Africa, Spain, Sweden, Switzerland, Tanzania, Thailand, Trinidad and Tobago, Tunisia, United Kingdom, United States of America, and Zambia.
+Argentina, Australia, Austria, Azerbaijan, Bahrain, Brazil, Burundi, Cameroon, Canada, Chile, China, Denmark, Dominican Republic, Egypt, Germany, Ghana, Greece, India, Indonesia, Italy, Jamaica, Japan, Mali, Monaco, Morocco, the Netherlands, Norway, Pakistan, Portugal, Qatar, Republic of Korea, Romania, Russian Federation, Senegal, Sierra Leone, Slovenia, South Africa, Spain, Sweden, Switzerland, Tanzania, Thailand, Trinidad and Tobago, Tunisia, United Kingdom, United States of America, and Zambia.

 The Group meets approximately every three months in an informal setting.
 The meetings serve as an important platform for the exchange of information, comments, suggestions and ideas.
 Typically, the Co-Chairs convene a meeting on the following occasions:

 · Visit of the Special Adviser to the Secretary-General on Sport for Development and Peace to UNHQ New York, to receive an informal report and presentation of activities by the latter;

 · Presentations on Sport for Development and Peace by invited guests;